De Minimis Threshold by Country: When Import Duties Apply

 Which country has the lowest de minimis threshold?

-India has no de minimis threshold at all -- duties and GST apply on imports of any value.
-Indonesia's threshold is $3, effectively the lowest monetary threshold among major economies.
+India has no de minimis threshold at all, duties and GST apply on imports of any value, and Indonesia's $3 threshold is the lowest monetary one among major economies.
+For a sourcing team comparing 200+ destinations, these edge cases are easy to miss in a spreadsheet.
 GingerControl covers 200+ country thresholds, automatically computing duties and taxes even for markets with extremely low or zero exemptions.

 Does de minimis apply to commercial shipments or only personal imports?

-In the U.S., Section 321 applies to both personal and commercial shipments valued at $800 or less.
-Other countries vary -- Brazil and Mexico, for example, apply different rules to postal versus courier shipments and personal versus commercial goods.
+In the US, the now-suspended Section 321 applied to both personal and commercial shipments at or below $800; the 2027 repeal eliminates it for commercial shipments while preserving a narrow gift exception for non-commercial parcels.
+Other countries vary, Brazil and Mexico apply different rules to postal versus courier and personal versus commercial goods.
 GingerControl's threshold data accounts for these distinctions by destination country and shipment type.

 How does de minimis interact with Section 301 or Section 232 tariffs?

-With the suspension of duty-free de minimis treatment, all shipments into the United States now owe the full duty stack regardless of value.
-This includes base MFN rates, Section 301 tariffs, Section 232 tariffs, Chapter 99 provisions, and the Section 122 surcharge.
-Previously, shipments below $800 were exempt from all duties including Section 301 and Section 232 -- that exemption no longer applies.
-GingerControl's Tariff Calculator computes the complete duty stack for every U.S.-bound shipment.
+With duty-free de minimis suspended, all US-bound shipments owe the full duty stack regardless of value: base MFN, Section 301, Section 232, Chapter 99, and the Section 122 surcharge.
+Previously, sub-$800 shipments were exempt from all of it.
+For an importer of Chinese-origin electronics, that can mean the difference between zero and a stacked rate well above 10%.
+GingerControl's Tariff Calculator computes the complete stack for every US-bound shipment.

 Can I split orders to stay below the de minimis threshold?

-For shipments to the United States, splitting orders to stay below $800 is no longer relevant -- all shipments owe duties regardless of value due to the de minimis suspension.
-For other countries with active de minimis thresholds, splitting a single order into multiple packages to qualify each for duty-free treatment remains a legally gray area that customs authorities scrutinize.
-GingerControl helps you model shipment costs across different configurations and destinations so you can evaluate logistics options while maintaining compliance.
+For US shipments, splitting orders below $800 no longer helps, all shipments owe duty regardless of value, and the One Big Beautiful Bill Act added civil penalties (up to $5,000, then $10,000) for misusing the provision.
+For other countries with active thresholds, splitting remains a legally gray area customs authorities scrutinize.
+GingerControl helps you model shipment costs across configurations and destinations so you can evaluate logistics options while staying compliant.

 References

-European Commission, "Modernising VAT for Cross-Border E-Commerce," July 2021.
-The EU eliminated the EUR 22 VAT exemption for imported goods and introduced the Import One-Stop Shop (IOSS), estimating the previous exemption cost member states approximately EUR 7 billion per year in lost revenue.
+European Commission, "Modernising VAT for Cross-Border E-Commerce."
+The EU eliminated the EUR 22 VAT exemption and introduced the IOSS in July 2021, estimating the prior exemption cost member states roughly EUR 7 billion per year.
+Source: EU VAT e-commerce reform Published: July 2021

 Written by